Finding a Drug

-You can reach someone at Envision Pharmaceutical Services, 24 hour hours a day 7 days a week.
+You can reach someone at Elixir, 24 hour hours a day 7 days a week.

-You can find out what prescriptions may be covered by the member’s pharmacy benefit by looking at the RxGRP on your member’s ID card.
+You can find out what prescriptions may be covered by the member’s pharmacy benefit using the search tools above, or looking at the RxGRP on your member’s ID card.

 Q: Are over-the-counter (OTC) medications covered?

 Many generic over-the-counter (OTC) medications are a covered benefit.
-For more information on OTC drugs covered by Virginia Premier Elite Plus, please visit the formulary resources above under ‘Will Virginia Premier pay for my prescription?’
+For more information on OTC drugs covered by Virginia Premier Elite Plus, please visit the formulary resources above.

 Q: How much will prescriptions or OTC medications cost?